ashwinpra/swarm-tasks/4-lane-detection/documentation.md

 - Trying again based on the medium article
 - Following YT Video

+Things to figure out:
+- How to draw the bounding box
+- How to account for lighting change in video 3
+- Can other methods be used?

 ## References Used

 For this topic, you are required to understand some of the basic image segmentation techniques such as thresholding and edge-based methods.
 Knowledge of clustering-based or learning-based approaches will have my respect.
 Image segmentation methods are extensively explained in the blog What is image